 1937 – The Queen Elizabeth, the largest ocean liner ever built, is launched at Clydebank, Scotland.

 1943 – German air raids during the Second World War result in the deaths of more than 1000 Scots between Glasgow and Clydebank.

-1947 – Walter Donaldson becomes the first Scotsman to become the Snooker World champion.
+1947 – Walter Donaldson is the first Scotsman to become Snooker World champion.

 1964 – The Forth Road Bridge is opened.

 1967 – Glasgow Celtic become the first British football team to win the European Cup.